menu

 Demographics

-The per capita income in East Greenville in 2022 was $30,953, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $123,812 for a family of four.
+The per capita income in East Greenville in 2022 was $35,133, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $140,532 for a family of four.
 However, East Greenville contains both very wealthy and poor people as well.

-East Greenville is a somewhat ethnically-diverse borough.
+East Greenville is a very ethnically-diverse borough.
 The people who call East Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Greenville residents report their race to be White, followed by Asian.
-Important ancestries of people in East Greenville include German, Irish, Italian, English, and Pennsylvania German.
+East Greenville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.98% of the borough’s residents.
+Important ancestries of people in East Greenville include German, Italian, Irish, English, and Pennsylvania German.

 The most common language spoken in East Greenville is English.
-Other important languages spoken here include Polish and German/Yiddish.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics